-An auto electrician is a very skilled profession, more so today where most vehicles have miles of wiring and hundreds of sensors, so if you get a problem with the electrics, you’re looking at big money for diagnosis, unless of course you can do some of the work yourself … you’ll need one of the best automotive multimeters to help you through it though.
+If you have a problem with the electrical system of your car, you’re looking at big money for diagnosis, unless of course, you can do some of the work yourself.
+You’ll need one of the best automotive multimeters to help you through it, though.

-In past times, cars were pretty simple – you fed gas through the carb and it was ignited by a spark with a ‘points’ style ignition, there were bare minimum of wires, and what there was, were easily accessible and you could lay your hands on most of them without too much tear-down, modern cars aren’t that simple (which is both good and bad).
+In the past, cars were pretty simple – you fed gas through the carb and it was ignited by a spark with a ‘points’ style ignition.
+There were hardly any wires, and what there was, were easily accessible.
+You could get your hands on most of them without too much tear-down.
+Modern cars aren’t that simple (which is both good and bad).

 Why You Need A Digital Multimeter?

-Of course, technology means that cars are bristling with sensors and wiring, it also means that these sensors are usually reliable, rarely breaking down or giving problems, but … and it’s a big one … when they do fail or intermittently work, it’s a huge job.
+Of course, technology means that cars are bristling with sensors and wiring.
+It also means that these sensors are usually reliable, rarely breaking down or giving problems.
+However, when they do fail or intermittently work, it’s a huge job.

-If you’re lucky, you can plug in a code reader to identify the fault – quite often it will tell you that there’s a fault, it may even give you a location or description of the faulty component, but it still doesn’t mean that component is truly at fault – it could be getting erroneous readings from something else.
+If you’re lucky, you can plug in a code reader to identify the fault.
+Quite often it will tell you that there’s a fault.
+It may even give you a location or description of the faulty component, but it still doesn’t mean that the component is truly at fault.
+It could be getting erroneous readings from something else.

-It’s also worth knowing that even simple jobs under the hood can lead to electrical problems, especially if the car is a few years old.
-The wiring gets old and brittle, it’s almost molded and set in to place, so when you disturb it to fit an aftermarket cold air intake or whatever, you could set off a chain reaction of dry joints and bad connections.
+Even simple jobs under the hood can lead to electrical problems, especially if the car is a few years old.
+The wiring gets old and brittle, it’s almost molded and set in to place.
+So, when you disturb it to fit an aftermarket cold air intake or whatever, you could set off a chain reaction of dry joints and bad connections.

 Best Automotive Digital Multimeter

-That isn’t to say I can’t do electrics, just that I need to spend more thinking time on the problem.
-I mention this because some multimeters have literally hundreds of uses and functions, many aren’t relevant (to me), some of them you maybe use only once in your lifetime, but they’re all there, waiting to be used.
+Some multimeters have literally hundreds of uses and functions.
+Many aren’t relevant and some of them you maybe use only once in your lifetime, but they’re all there, waiting to be used.

 I’ve chosen four different DMMs, ranging from the top of the range (with the aforementioned hundred uses) right down to simple (read: cheap) meter that should still cope with most of the average home mechanics needs.